molmosdev/angular_17/README.md

         * `simple feature component`:
           This is a significant part of your application.
 It could be a complete section like a dashboard, a user profile,  a settings page, etc.

-        * `feature with nested views`:
+        * `feature with nested pages`:
-          This means that a feature can be composed entirely of nested views without a root component.
-Nested views are sub-views that are used for creating more complex UI structures.
+          This means that a feature can be composed entirely of nested pages without a root component.
+Nested pages are sub-pages that are used for creating more complex UI structures.

-        * `feature component with nested views`:
+        * `feature component with nested pages`:
           This is a combination of the above two.
-The feature has a root component and also contains nested views.
+The feature has a root component and also contains nested pages.

-      In the last two cases (`feature with nested views` and `feature component with nested views`), `views` are used.
-In that case, the feature may contain its own `shared` directory, `views` directory and `.routes.ts` file where the views paths are defined. `views` directory contains the different views for a feature.
-Each view in your application can be one of the following:
+      In the last two cases (`feature with nested pages` and `feature component with nested pages`), `pages` are used.
+In that case, the feature may contain its own `shared` directory, `pages` directory and `.routes.ts` file where the pages paths are defined. `pages` directory contains the different pages for a feature.
+Each page in your application can be one of the following:
-        * `simple view component`:
+        * `simple page component`:
-          This is a standalone view in your application.
+          This is a standalone page in your application.
 It could be a specific part of a feature like a user list, a detail panel, etc.

-        * `view with nested views`:
+        * `page with nested pages`:
-          This means that a view can be composed entirely of nested views without a root component.
-Nested views are sub-views that are used for creating more complex UI structures.
+          This means that a page can be composed entirely of nested pages without a root component.
+Nested pages are sub-pages that are used for creating more complex UI structures.

-        * `view component with nested views`:
+        * `page component with nested pages`:
           This is a combination of the above two.
-The view has a root component and also contains nested views.
+The page has a root component and also contains nested pages.

-      In the case of `view with nested views` and `view component with nested views`, each view may contain its own `shared` directory, nested `views` directory and `.routes.ts` file.
-The term nested views refers to the concept of having views within views.
+      In the case of `page with nested pages` and `page component with nested pages`, each page may contain its own `shared` directory, nested `pages` directory and `.routes.ts` file.
+The term nested pages refers to the concept of having pages within pages.
 This is a powerful feature that allows developers to create complex UI structures while keeping the code organized and maintainable.
-The decision to use nested views is entirely up to the developer and depends on the specific requirements of the application.
+The decision to use nested pages is entirely up to the developer and depends on the specific requirements of the application.
 * `shared`:
   This directory contains components, services, and other code that is shared across multiple features of your application.
 * `styles`: